programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 14 baseMap
 ```

-* Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
-The method plots a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) overlay onto `baseMap`.
+* Line 1 calls the `folium.Choropleth()` method and Line 12 adds it to the map object initalized earlier.
+The method plots a [GeoJSON](https://perma.cc/6WZ2-VNQP) overlay onto `baseMap`.
 * Line 2 (`geo_data =`) identifies the GeoJSON source of the geographic geometries to be plotted.
 This is the `counties` DataFrame downloaded from the US Census bureau.
 * Line 3 (`data =`) identifies the source of the data to be analyzed and plotted.
 This is the `map_df` DataFrame (counting the number of kills above 0 in each county), pulled from the Fatal Force DataFrame `ff_df`.
 * Line 4 (`key_on =`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
 As noted earlier, Folium needs a common column between both DataFrames: here, the `FIPS` column.
 * Line 5 is required because the data source is a DataFrame.
 The `column =` parameter tells Folium which columns to use.
   * The first list element is the variable that should be matched with the `key_on =` value.
   * The second element is the variable to be used to draw the choropleth map's colors.
-* Line 6 (`bins =`) specifies how many [bins](https://en.wikipedia.org/wiki/Data_binning) to sort the data values into.
+* Line 6 (`bins =`) specifies how many [bins](https://perma.cc/8LTN-NVFE) to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected, often 9.)
 * Line 7 (`fill_color =`) specifies the color palette to use.
-Folium's [documentation](https://python-visualization.github.io/folium/latest/reference.html#module-folium.features) identifes the following built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
+Folium's [documentation](https://perma.cc/UV5E-5H25) identifes the following built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
 * Lines 8 (`fill_opacity =`) and 9 (`line_opacity =`) specify how opaque the overlay should be.
 The values range from 0 (transparent) to 1 (completely opaque).
 I like being able to see through the color layer a bit, so I can see city names, highways, etc.
-* Line 10 (`nan_fill_color =`) tells Folium which color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) stands for 'not a number', which is what Pandas uses when missing data).
+* Line 10 (`nan_fill_color =`) tells Folium which color to use for counties lacking data ([NaN](https://perma.cc/F4ET-66SP) stands for 'not a number', which is what Pandas uses when missing data).
 This color should be distinct from the palette colors, so it is clear that data is missing.
 * Line 11 (`legend_name =`) allows you to label the scale.
 This is optional but helpful, so people know what they're reading.
 * Line 14 simply displays the map: